wacoo/smart-todo-list-v3/README.md

 <!-- PROJECT DESCRIPTION  -->

-# 📖 Smart Toto List <a name="about-project"></a>
+# 📖 Smart Todo List <a name="about-project"></a>

-**Smart Toto List** is a powerful yet simple web-based application designed to help you manage your daily tasks and stay on top of your schedule.
+**Smart Todo List** is a powerful yet simple web-based application designed to help you manage your daily tasks and stay on top of your schedule.
 With its user-friendly interface, you can easily add, remove, and mark tasks as complete, as well as remove all completed tasks with just a click of a button.

 The application has been designed to be easy to use, with a clean and intuitive interface that allows you to quickly add new tasks and manage existing ones.
 Whether you're a busy professional, a student, or a stay-at-home parent, Smart Todo List makes it easy to keep track of your tasks and stay organized.